Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/_index.en.md

   type; `"RepeatingGroup"`
 - `"maxCount"` is no longer required to create a repeating group, but is still able to be used to restrict the maximum number of addable rows.
+- `edit.filter` is no longer supported, but the same functionality (or better) can be achieved by using the existing `hiddenRow` property with [expressions](/app/development/logic/expressions).

 Example of old to new config: